Rapporter/pander/README.md

 ## Brew to Pandoc

-The [brew](https://cran.r-project.org/package=brew) package, which is a templating framework for report generation, has not been updated since 2011, but it's still used in bunch of R projects based on its simple design and useful features in literate programming.
+The [brew](https://cran.r-project.org/package=brew) package, which is a templating framework for report generation, has not been updated on CRAN since 2011, but it's still used in bunch of R projects based on its simple design and useful features in literate programming.
 For a quick overview, please see the following documents if you are not familiar with `brew`:

   * [slides on "Building a reporting sytem with BREW"](http://www.slideshare.net/xavierguardiola/building-a-reporting-sytem-with-brew)
   * [learnr blogpost on brew](http://learnr.wordpress.com/2009/09/09/brew-creating-repetitive-reports/)